Results of our cognition and MS survey

 - Almost a third said that they felt that people they are close to didn’t understand that cognition can be affected by MS.

-Many respondents left comments about the impact of cognitive difficulties on their lives, for example:
+Many respondents commented on the impact of cognitive difficulties on their lives:

 “Your family is your best support system but even they look at you funny when you put the cereal box in the fridge.”